johann-solo/oliveandmango.github.io/_posts/blog/2017-10-26-apple-butter-spice-cake.md

 <br>
 <br>

 If you are stumped on the Apple butter thing you can sub the Apple butter with apple sauce.
 Same goes if you don’t have any apple butter or don’t have the time to make it.
-I strongly suggest you make the time to make the apple butter.
-You will love it and can use it in so many things like this fabulous spice cake and even in some bourbon baked beans!
+I strongly suggest you make the time to make the apple butter though.
+You will love it and can use it in so many things like this fabulous spice cake and even in some [bourbon baked beans](https://www.oliveandmango.com/apple-butter-baked-beans)!
 It’s also great slathered on some toast with a sprinkle of cinnamon.
 So you see &ndash; totally worth it!!
 <br>
 <br>
 ![Apple Butter Spice Cake](/images/uploads/2017_10_26_apple_butter_spice_cake_3.jpg)
 <br>
 <br>

 So about this spice cake.
 It goes well with a nice big cup of tea and somehow instantly you get all the cozy feels which of course has a lot to do with all the delicious and warm spices in it.
-When I made it was 35 &deg; F out and the sun was blazing so we didn’t really need warm and cozy feels that day but we definitely enjoyed them!
+When I made it was 35 &deg; C out and the sun was blazing so we didn’t really need warm and cozy feels that day but we definitely enjoyed them!
 We actually had this cake on the beach in Tobago.
 It made for a great beach snack too!
 Who says you can’t have a taste of fall in the Caribbean?
 <br>
 <br>
 ![Apple Butter Spice Cake](/images/uploads/2017_10_26_apple_butter_spice_cake_4.jpg)